noble-assets/noble/readme.md

 ## Running Nodes

-- See [`noble-networks`](https://github.com/strangelove-ventures/noble-networks/tree/main) for all info around validating for mainnet and testent
+- See [`noble-networks`](https://github.com/strangelove-ventures/noble-networks/tree/main) for all info around validating for mainnet and testnet

 ## Testing